LSSTDESC/snmachine/CONTRIBUTING.md

 ### Release Planning

-The authors of this package have adopted [milestones on github](https://help.github.com/en/articles/about-milestones) as a vehile to scope and schedule upcoming releases.
+The authors of this package have adopted [milestones on Github](https://help.github.com/en/articles/about-milestones) as a vehile to scope and schedule upcoming releases.
 The main goal for a release is written in the milestone description.
 Then, any ideas, specific functionality, bugs, etcs submitted as [issues](https://help.github.com/en/articles/about-issues) pertinent to that goal are tagged for that milestone.
-Goals for milestone are discussed openly via a github issue.
+Goals for milestone are discussed openly via a Github issue.

 Past and upcoming releases can be seen on the  [snmachine milestones page](https://github.com/LSSTDESC/snmachine/milestones).